 At the Upper Tram Terminal, there is an observation deck providing even more breath-taking panoramic views of majestic mountains, hanging glaciers, sparkling streams, towering spruce, and an array of wildlife.
-Conde Nast Traveler rated Alyeska ~ "Best view of any U.S. ski resort."
+Conde Naste Traveler rated Alyeska ~ "Best view of any U.S. ski resort."
 The observation deck is a perfect place to enjoy a relaxed lunch or beautiful evening sunset.
 Telescopes are also available along the deck.
-In the summer months, you can also enjoy exploring, berry picking, watching the paragliders launch, and even hike on a glacier.
+In the summer months, you can also enjoy exploring, berry picking and even hiking on a glacier.

 |Scenic Foot Passenger Rates||Tram Ticket||Dine & Ride Ticket